 Ship strikes and interactions with vessels unrelated to fisheries have also occurred to humpback whales.
-These cases are included in Table 26b.
-Of those, three ship strikes (one in 1996 and 2 in 1998) constitute "other sources" of mortality.
-Averaged over the 5 year period from 1994-1998, these account for an additional 0.6 humpback mortalities per year.
+These cases are included in Table 27b and summarized in Table 27c.
+Of those, seven ship strikes constitute "other sources" of mortality; six of these ship strikes occurred in Southeast Alaska and one occurred in the northern portion of this stock's range.
+It is not known whether the difference in ship strike rates between Southeast Alaska and the northern portion of this stock is due to differences in reporting, amount of vessel traffic, densities of animals, or other factors.
+Averaged over the 5 year period from 1997to 2001, these account for an additional 1.4 humpback whale mortalities per year.